cryancampbell/duke-bio490s/assignments/final_paper.md

 10 pts - **Figures**
 5 pts - **Grammar & Typos**

-Late work will be accepted **only between 9am and 12pm on December 14th** and penalized 15 points.
+Late work will be accepted **only between 9am and 12pm on December 14th** and penalized 15 points. _**If nothing has been turned in by 12pm December 14th I will grade your Rough Draft as your final project**_.

 ### Grading Rubric